RahulRocks/DictionaryProject/README.md

 # DictionaryProject
-A python project that will return the definition of a given word
+A python project for an interactive dictionary